 For your WatCV reflection, you need to choose ONE skill, only ONE behaviour, and describe all the Actions you took to show the behaviour.

-Where do I find out how to write my work using the STAR Format?
+Where can I find out how to write a Reflection using the STAR Format?

 The STAR Format document guides you through each part of the STAR reflection you will write, including a model answer for each section.